I have sensitive skin and am always on the lookout for products that won't irritate it.

 The lotion is light and non-greasy, not too thick or thin.
 It lasts well and is reasonably priced, at least in the UK.

 Allergenics make a range of toiletries for sensitive skin.
-Their emollient cream, which is available on Amazon, is much thicker than the lotion and particularly good for rough or dry areas of skin such as elbows or hands.
+Their emollient cream is much thicker than the lotion and particularly good for rough or dry areas of skin such as elbows or hands.
 I have used this cream many times and found it effective for restoring moisture, and soothing.

-Green People No Scent Natural Hand and Body Lotion
+2. Green People No-Scent Natural Hand and Body Lotion

 Recommended for Extremely Allergic Skin